 Emergency Small Business Loans (emergency SBA 7(a) loans): Provides funding for special emergency loans of up to $10 million for eligible nonprofits and small businesses, permitting them to cover costs of payroll, operations, and debt service, and provides that the loans be forgiven in whole or in part under certain circumstances.

-Nonprofit Eligibility: Available for charitable nonprofits with 500 or fewer employees (counting each individual – full time or part time and not FTEs).
+Nonprofit Eligibility It is available for charitable nonprofits with 500 or fewer employees (counting each individual – full-time or part-time and not FTEs).

 Tax and other benefits:

 Charitable Giving Incentive: The Consolidated Appropriations Act extends through 2021, the incentives for those taxpayers who did not itemize their deductions of $300 made towards charitable donations.
 Couples can now deduct $600 in above-the-line deductions.
 Also, the limit on deductions has been increased in 2021 for individuals and corporations on deductible charitable contributions.